Solar System

 Mars on 13th Nov 2005 at 21.00 UT

 Waited up till 3am on the 28/2/04 hoping for some good seeing but no luck.
 I captured these two while passing the time.
-The one on the left was at 01.55 UT and the other at 02.35 UT.
+This one was at 01.55 UT..
 The Great Red Spot can be seen to have moved across the disc in that time.
 Both were at f25, the first was the best 270 of 750 frames and the other was the best 260 from 770 frames.
 Acquired with K3CCDtools and processed with Registax.

 After a few poor attempts at capturing Jupiter, I managed this one on 12/2/04 at 00.16 U.T.
 The best 650 from 700 frames.
 Settings were 5fps, brightness 100, gain 0, exposure 1/25.
 Focusing was fairly precise.
 The main drawback was the seeing which was only average